By Ben Iannotta|January 2022

 A: A couple of things.
 There’s one place to go to for the commercial folks to come into, at least into the intelligence and DoD side of things.
 And we work together to coordinate that activity.
 The second is a little bit along the lines of what you’re talking about.
 We’re not really the anchor tenant, but we believe we’re an important tenant.
 And since we’ve been doing this for years, we can also provide help.
 But we are not by any stretch intending to become the anchor tenant or dominating what they do or telling them what to do.

-Q: Under NASA’s Commercial Crew program, the Crew Dragon capsule originally was going to come down on land, but NASA didn’t like that, so SpaceX adapted the design to splash down.
+Q: Under NASA’s Commercial Crew program, the Crew Dragon capsule originally was going to come down on land, but NASA questioned the landing leg approach, so SpaceX adapted the design to splash down.
 Is there that kind of give and take on NRO’s commercial side?